-The QI Program is evaluated annually, and the report is sent to QIC and Board of Directors for approval.
-For a copy of the Executive Summary of the annual evaluation, call the Accreditation and Quality Regulatory Compliance Department at 1-518-991-3609.
+The QI Program is evaluated annually, and the report is sent to QIC and the BOD for approval.
+For a copy of the Executive Summary of the QI Annual report,, please call the Accreditation and Quality Regulatory Compliance Department at 1-518-991-3609.